booz-allen-hamilton/agile-playbook/plays/4_Craftsmanship.md

 ###User feedback or acceptance test
 Successful agile projects regularly put new software in front of the users for immediate feedback.
 This does not require a deployment to a production server but does require a demonstration or test server to which users have access and can use to try out new features still in development.
 Making this environment available increases communication between the users and the agile team.
 If features are found to be off track, the developers can start over, with only the loss of a Sprint’s worth of work versus 6 months or more if discovered later.
 This has the added benefit of showing users that while you may not have had a deployment recently, you are making progress on the highest priority request.

-## Look for opportunities to automate
+## Play - Look for opportunities to automate

 ### Use continuous integration
 Continuous integration is a foundational agile technical practice.
 It requires each team member to integrate their latest work with the trunk frequently -- at least daily -- and to have each integration verified by an automated build (with automated testing included).
 Continuous integration increases the quality of the software by reducing the defect escape rate, and decreases maintenance and sustainment costs.
 Developers working from a local copy for days at a time is a bad practice and contributes to risky, complicated merges; continuous integration mitigates this risk.